tsr-thulio/fleet-control/README.md

 - Make sure you have NodeJS and Gulp (npm install -g gulp) installed on your machine.
 I used version 6x and 3x respectively.
 - Run npm install to get all dependencies like AngularJS, Angular Material and so many others.
 - Run gulp.
 A web browser window/tab should be opened with a localhost.
 (Preferably, Chrome)
-- The app is already connected to MongoDB through Heroku by default.

 Enjoy.